codacy/docs/docs/organizations/roles-and-permissions-for-synced-organizations.md

   </tbody>
 </table>

 <sup>1</sup>: Outside Collaborators aren't supported as members of organizations on Codacy.
-However, you can [add them](managing-people.md#adding-people) so that Codacy analyzes their commits to private repositories.
+You can still [add Outside Collaborators to Codacy](managing-people.md#adding-people) so that Codacy analyzes their commits to private repositories, but they won't be able to join your Codacy organization.
 <sup>2</sup>: Joining an organization may need an approval depending on your setting for [accepting new people](changing-your-plan-and-billing.md#accepting-new-people-to-your-organization).

 ## Permissions for GitLab